-Ms Maria Lourdes Hilado Ledesma Director of Investor Relations and Social Performance Member since 1 April 2012 Position(s) at the Cooperative Director of Social Performance Innovation since 1 September 2019 Director of Investor Relations and Social Performance from1 August 2015 - 1 September 2019 Interim Managing Director from 1 June 2016 - 1 April 2017 Social Performance &amp; Credit Analysis Director (different corporate body than the board) from 2012 Manager Social Performance, Manager Monitoring, Regional Manager Oikocredit Philippines and Cambodia from January 1999 - 31 March 2012 Principal activities prior to joining the Cooperative Prior to joining the Cooperative, she was a consultant in program development, management and evaluation for four years, projects officer Asia Partnership for Human Development based in Hong Kong for six years and projects officer for the National Secretariat for Social Action, Justice and Peace in the Philippines.
+Ms Maria Lourdes Hilado Ledesma Director of Social Performance Innovation Member since 1 April 2012 Position(s) at the Cooperative Director of Social Performance Innovation since 1 September 2019 Director of Investor Relations and Social Performance from1 August 2015 - 31 August 2019 Interim Managing Director from 1 June 2016 - 1 April 2017 Social Performance &amp; Credit Analysis Director from 2012, Member of the Management Team (different corporate body than the Board) until 2015 Manager Social Performance from 2009-2012 Manager Credit Monitoring and Administration from 2005-2008 Regional Manager Oikocredit Philippines and Cambodia from January 1999 - 31 December 2004 Principal activities prior to joining the Cooperative Prior to joining the Cooperative, she was a consultant in program development, management and evaluation for four years, projects officer Asia Partnership for Human Development based in Hong Kong for six years and projects officer for the National Secretariat for Social Action, Justice and Peace in the Philippines.
 Experience 23 years' experience in development work involving project design, implementation, monitoring and evaluation.
 Qualifications Graduated from the University of the Philippines and earned a degree in business administration, majoring in finance and management.

-Ms Petra Jacqueline Lens Director of Human Resources Member since 1 February 2018 Position(s) at the Cooperative Director of People and Change since 1 September 2019 Director of Human Resources from 1 February 2018 - 1 September Global Head of HR from August 2016 - 1 February 2018 Principal activities prior to joining the Cooperative Prior to joining Oikocredit, she spent over three years as global human resources director for Porticus, an international family-owned philanthropic organisation.
+Ms Petra Jacqueline Lens Director of People and Change Member since 1 February 2018 Position(s) at the Cooperative Director of People and Change since 1 September 2019 Director of Human Resources from 1 February 2018 - 1 September Global Head of HR from August 2016 - 1 February 2018 Principal activities prior to joining the Cooperative Prior to joining Oikocredit, she spent over three years as global human resources director for Porticus, an international family-owned philanthropic organisation.
 This followed the position of human resources manager for family office Anthos (2009 to 2012) and other roles for a domestic insurance cooperative as well as the Dutch cooperative bank Rabobank.
-Experience Experienced in human resources in international philanthropy and financial services.
+Experience Experienced in business transformation and human resources in international philanthropy and financial services.
 Qualifications Graduated from the University of Applied Sciences in Rotterdam and earned a bachelor's degree in human resource management.
-She also attended an executive education programme in human resources strategy at the London Business School.
+She also attended several executive education programmes in human resources strategy at the London Business School, Digital Transformation Strategies at Judge Cambridge Business School and Dynamics in Supervisory Board &amp; Managing Board rooms at the Business School of State University Groningen.
+Currently she is taking a qualification programme resulting into obtaining a European accreditation for coaching and leadership development.